 Aesthetic Dentistry of Fairfield

 If you are looking for state-of-the-art sedation dentistry in Fairfield, CT, look no further than Aesthetic Dentistry of Fairfield.
 Our experienced team will make sure that your visit is as comfortable and relaxing as possible.
-Call us at (203) 259-7073 today to ask about your sedation options or to schedule an appointment with our doctors.
+Call us at (203) 259-7073 today to ask about your sedation options or to schedule an appointment with Dr. Lee.

 What is Sedation Dentistry?